 Fantastic Slur: Human bigots refer to Newcomers as "slags" or "spongeheads".

 Foreign Cuss Word: Inverted, in that in the Tenctonese language, "Sykes" roughly translates as "excrement cranium" ("shithead").
+However, it's pronounced differently ("see-ikes") than his name is normally pronounced ("sikes").

 G-Rated Drug: Newcomers get intoxicated on sour milk.
 The yeast-fermented stuff that we humans prefer has no effect on them.